sesh/piprot/README.md

 piprot can be installed via PyPI

-    pip install piprot
+    pip install -U piprot

 ### Basic Usage

-Run piprot and provide a requirements file (if it's not called requirements.txt)
+Run piprot and provide a requirements file (if it's not called requirements.txt):

     > piprot base_requirements.txt
     requests (2.3.0) is up to date